What is proposed

 When would it open?

 Yes.
-Federal records describe Plainfield Renewable Energy as a 37.5-megawatt wood-gasification biomass plant already operating in town, on Norwich Road.
-The SMART proposal would be a second, larger gasification plant, this one taking in mixed household trash.9
+Federal records describe Plainfield Renewable Energy as a 37.5-megawatt wood-biomass gasification plant operating on Norwich Road.
+SMART would be a second gasification facility in town, but with a different feedstock and process configuration: the proposal describes mixed-municipal-waste sorting, anaerobic digestion and gasification.29